UberEther/jwk/README.md

 - jwkSetUrl - URL to load the key set from
 - request - Optional promisified copy of the "request" library to use.
 If not specified, our own internal one is used.
 - requestDefaults - Optional default options to inject into all HTTP requests.
 See the "request" library's "defaults" method
+- doNotRefreshDuration - Minimum duration from when one JWK-set request completed before another may be submitted (to prevent too many requests if receiving bad tokens).
+May be specified in milliseconds OR as a string compatible with the "ms" library.
+Default is 5 minutes.
 - refreshDuration - Duration before a background refresh of jwkSetUrl is made.
 May be specified in milliseconds OR as a string compatible with the "ms" library.
 Default is 1 day.
 - expireDuration - Duration before a background refresh of jwkSetUrl is made.
 May be specified in milliseconds OR as a string compatible with the "ms" library.
 Defaylt is 7 days.